pydata/xarray/doc/io.rst

 ====================

-xarray supports direct serialization and IO to several file formats, from simple :ref:`io.pickle` files to the much more flexible :ref:`io.netcdf` format.
+xarray supports direct serialization and IO to several file formats, from simple :ref:`io.pickle` files to the more flexible :ref:`io.netcdf` format.

 .. ipython:: python